 In addition to wines, cod and egg-based sweets, Portugal is also well known for the quality of its olive oils, being the sixth-largest producer in the world.

-Olive oil is essential in Portuguese cuisine and has conquered space in the country as an object of tourism (olive tourism), a type of gastronomy tourism activity, where it is possible to learn about the cultivation of olive trees, the olive oil manufacturing process and of course, taste the “Portuguese liquid gold”.
+Olive oil is essential in Portuguese cuisine and has conquered space in the country as a tourist activity called olive tourism.
+It is an activity of both agritourism and gastronomy tourism that focuses on the cultivation of olive trees, the olive oil manufacturing process, and of course, in tasting the “Portuguese liquid gold.”